What Happened to Neon in Las Vegas?

 UAF’s flame-retardant, water-repellant, cleanable air filters will protect internal components from dust and water mist with flexible frames, sturdy metal frames, or screens.
 For tight space restrictions, UAF’s ultra-thin framed filters can be built to combine two-stage filtration with a dust and hydrophobic media solution.
 Water-repellant, low pressure drop filter media reduces the ingress of airborne moisture and dust without jeopardizing the flow of critical cooling air.

 Universal Air Filter engineers look for new challenges and are available to discuss your project.
 With UAF, you can also create 3D CAD models.
-Their free prototype service can be a game changer for new product design cycles or when retrofitting filters into existing systems.
+Their prototype service can be a game changer for new product design cycles or when retrofitting filters into existing systems.